-Beginning with the restructuring of the tanks program in 1996, the Legislature began funding the preapproval program at higher levels each of the last six years in order to accelerate cleanup activities.
+Beginning with the restructuring of the petroleum cleanup and discharge prevention program in 1996, the Legislature began funding the preapproval program at higher levels each of the last six years in order to accelerate cleanup activities.
 The performance measures discussed below are reflective of program improvements.
 The funding history to achieve these improvements is depicted in Figure 2.